purijatin/njexl_wiki/full/07-Utility-Functions.md

 #### Rationale

-Consider a simple problem of creating a list from an exisiting one, by modifyig individual elements in some way.
+Consider a simple problem of creating a list from an existing one, by modifying individual elements in some way.
 This comes under [map](https://en.wikipedia.org/wiki/Map_(higher-order_function)) , but the idea can be shared much simply :

      l = list()
      for ( x : [0:n] ){